 Young women and their households in the intervention arm each will be required to set up post office or bank accounts if they do not already have them.
-Cash transfers will then be electronically paid into accounts monthly, conditional on school attendance.
-This is currently how South African social welfare grants are paid to many families.
+Cash transfers will be paid monthly, conditional on school attendance.
 The cash transfer will occur sometime in approximately the first two weeks of the month following attendance collection (i.e., the cash transfer for March will be received within the first two weeks of April) once the research team has verified that the young women attended the required number of school days.